HungYuHei/wechat_pay/README.md

 WechatPay::AccessToken.generate # => { access_token: 'ACCESS_TOKEN', expires_in: 7200 }
 ```

-Your should cache the access_token, see http://mp.weixin.qq.com/wiki/index.php?title=%E8%8E%B7%E5%8F%96access_token
+Your should cache the `access_token`, see [http://mp.weixin.qq.com/wiki...](http://mp.weixin.qq.com/wiki/index.php?title=%E8%8E%B7%E5%8F%96access_token)

-You can do something like this in Rails:
+You may wanna do something like this in Rails:

 ```ruby
 Rails.cache.fetch(:wechat_pay_access_token, expires: 7200.seconds raw: true) do